andreipopescufilimon/line-follower-robochallenge-2024/README.md

 - 8 to 16 sensors with multiplexer ✔️
 - Distance sensor on front for enhanced category ✔️
 - Front Adapter PCB for distance sensor, multiplexer and sensors => 9 cable output to main board ✔️
-- Add EDF and aero design for downforce ❌
+- Add EDF and aero design for downforce ✔️
-- New faster motors ❌
+- New faster motors ✔️
-- Main Board PCB ❌
+- Main Board PCB ✔️
-- Gyro system for turning ✔️
-- Advanced Algorithm ❌
+- Advanced Algorithm ✔️

 ## 🚗🌟 **Let the robotics adventure continue!
 See you in 2024 competitions**